Sammylex01/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This is file for shell variable expansions
+This is a file for shell variable expansions